AlexisSellier/heka_exporter/README.md

 - labels: Dynamatic labels where value refers to Heka variables
 - matcher: (Optional, all matched by default) Only messages matching this Heka matcher will be considered
+- matcher_zero (Optional) Create a metric with value 0 for matching message
 - value: (Optional for counters) The Heka variables to take the metric value from
 - buckets: (Required for histograms) Buckets into which observations are counted